QubesOS/qubes-doc/project-security/verifying-signatures.md

 There are several possibilities:
 - You don't have the [Qubes Master Signing
   Key (QMSK)](#how-to-import-and-authenticate-the-qubes-master-signing-key).
-- You have [not set the QMSK's trust level correctly.](#how-to-import-and-authenticate-the-qubes-master-signing-key)
+- You have [not set the trust level of the QMSK correctly.](#how-to-import-and-authenticate-the-qubes-master-signing-key)
 - In the case of a key that is not directly signed by the QMSK, you have [not set that key's trust level